+goals.
 In 2024 we saw our debtors' management processes starting to yield some returns, with the reduction in interest rates and reduced loadshedding aiding the economy.
-The geopolitical uncertainty, however, continues and the impact of US trade policy and other policy changes are yet to be fully understood.
+The geopolitical uncertainty, however, continues and the impact of US trade policy

 OUR MATERIAL MATTERS continued